fossasia/wp-rotatingtweets/readme.txt

 	* `official_format` = `'1'` or `'2'` - show official format - optional - default is `'0'`
 	* `timeout` = time that each tweet is shown in milliseconds - optional - default is `'4000'` (i.e. 4 seconds)
 	* `speed` = time it takes to change from one tweet to the next in milliseconds - optional - default is `'1000'` (i.e. 1 second)
+	* `offset` = start displaying an earlier tweet one or more places before the current tweet - option - default is `'0'`
 	* `links_in_new_window` = `'0'` or `'1'` - show links in a new tab or window - default is `'0'`
 	* `rotation_type` = If you are using version 1 of the JavaScript, you can use any of the options listed on the [jQuery.cycle website](http://jquery.malsup.com/cycle/browser.html) - default is `'scrollUp'.`  If you are using version 2 of the JavaScript, then the options are `'scrollUp'`,`'scrollDown'`,`'scrollHorz'`,`'scrollLeft'`,`'scrollRight'`,`'toss'`,`'scrollVert'`,`'fade'` and `'carousel'`
 	* `url_length` = sets the length that the URL should be trimmed to...